-Our starting data set was the March 2021 CPS.
+Our starting data set was the March 2022 CPS.
 Below is a list of enhancements made and variables added to the Auxiliary Data file.
+A description of each of the variables named below can be found in the memo "Layout of the March 2022 CPS Auxiliary Data (ASCII)" from Cathi Callahan, dated August 31, 2023.